Last Updated on May 17, 2026 by Ryan Roberts

 Here is the tradeoff in plain English: you are trading flexibility for continuity, or continuity for lower fixed cost.
 That trade is worth making when the volume and strategic value of legal work are high enough that context switching has become its own expense.

-How to choose a startup lawyer
+How to choose the right startup lawyer

 If you are going to spend real money on legal, choosing the right lawyer matters as much as choosing the right billing model.